-These measures will serve to ameliorate the labour market deficiencies and economic distress causes by the pandemic.
+These measures will serve to ameliorate the labour market deficiencies and economic distress caused by the pandemic.
 Accompanying this change will be adjustments to existing labor market testing requirements, and increased spending on training, all to ensure priority is given to getting Australians back to work.

 Priority Migration Skilled Occupation List